 In “Cooking up Comfort” we’re walking you through all the classics, whether you want to curl up with soup on a rainy afternoon or bake something delicious to celebrate the weekend.
 With just four ingredients and a method that can be adjusted to feed a crowd or just yourself, these English muffin breakfast pizzas should become your new way to start the day.

-Pizza is not usually the first thing that comes to mind when you think of breakfast, but after trying these English muffin breakfast pizzas you’ll be craving it every morning.
+Pizza is not usually the first thing that comes to mind when you think of breakfast (unless you’re in college and then there’s that whole couch pizza thing), but after trying these English muffin breakfast pizzas you’ll be craving it every morning.
 This recipe not only lets you change up the usual first meal options, but can be modified to please everyone in the family in one fell swoop.

 I love using Wolferman’s San Francisco-Style Sourdough or the 1910 Original Recipe English muffins, though the sweet-salty pairing of Cinnamon Raisin is a personal favorite too.
 You can toast the English muffins in the oven or do one at a time in the toaster.

 Want more classic pizza flavor?
 Spread a bit of pizza sauce on your muffins before topping them with eggs.
 Want fried eggs instead?
 Go for it.
-You can also check out all my tips in the latest episode of Breakfast at Wolferman’s Bakery.
+You can also check out all my tips in the “Back to School” episode of Breakfast at Wolferman’s Bakery.

 English Muffin Breakfast Pizzas